 Only some passengers would use the prompt to book again.
 But for those who didn’t, it was still an interesting disruption of an often troubled brand.

 Referencing classic movies won’t always be applicable or appropriate for your emails.
 Used sparingly, it’s a neat twist on the ‘curiosity’ subject line formula.

-Option 2.
+Subject line option 2.
 Be Relentlessly Helpful.